-On the other hand, invariance of the minimax payoff is a new result.
+On the other hand, we need a new proof technique to obtain invariance of the minimax payoff.
 The minimax payoff is not a solution to a Bellman equation (and hence it is not a POMDP solution), because there is a player who maximizes her own payoff while the others minimize it.
 The interaction of these two forces complicates the belief evolution, which makes our analysis more difficult than the POMDP problem.
-To prove invariance of the minimax payoff, we begin with the observation that the minimax payoff (as a function of the initial belief) is the upper envelope of a series of convex curves.
-Then using the convexity, we derive a uniform bound on the variability of these curves, and show that this bound is close to zero.
-This in turn implies that the variability of the upper envelope (and hence the minimax payoff) is close to zero.
+To prove invariance of the minimax payoff, we begin with the observation that the minimax payoff (as a function of the initial belief) is the lower envelope of a series of convex curves.
+Using this convexity, we derive a bound on the variability of the minimax payoffs over beliefs, and then show that this bound is close to zero.